 It really isn't a difficult task to compile kid-friendly Beatles songs, when you're choosing music for children.
-One of the most critically acclaimed bands in music history, The Beatles (comprised of Paul McCartney, John Lennon, George Harrison and Ringo Starr) made quite a lot of amazing music in only 10 years, so there's a huge selection from which to choose.
+One of the most critically acclaimed bands in music history, The Beatles (comprised of Paul McCartney, the late John Lennon, the late George Harrison and Ringo Starr) made quite a lot of amazing music in only 10 years, so there's a huge selection from which to choose.

 The Beatles' sound is upbeat, pleasing to the ear and incorporates a wide range of fun instruments from around the world.
 It's fun music to sing, and fun music for dancing.
 Plus, their overall message of peace and love is typically non-offensive and mostly G-rated.